Baker family: Eveline

 Eveline is the main antagonist of Resident Evil 7: Biohazard.
 Initially presented to the player as the catatonic elder of the Baker family, Eveline is later revealed to be a genetically enhanced human, an "E-Class" bio organic weapon (B.O.W.) codenamed "E-001" and the first successful E-Class prototype.
 She infects her victims using mold and fungus, allowing her to create a legion of people that she perceives as her "family", and thereby command and convert them into the "Molded".
+Years before the game begins, Eveline is transported overseas by Mia and the terrorist group known as the Connections, only for her to go rogue, infect most of the ship's population, and crash the ship near the Baker's estate.
+After Jack rescues Mia and Eveline, she uses her power to take control over Mia and the Bakers as her adopted family, making them regard her as a child even though she is now old.
+In addition to turning all of them, save for Zoe, into sociopathic monsters, Eveline has the Bakers kidnap people and drag them to the Baker estate, where they are either killed, or transformed into Molded.